Translator Resume Example

 Don’t forget to include technical skills, like CAT tools or remote interpretation platforms.
 This tells clients you’re ready for any scenario, not just in-person work.

-If you’re looking for freelance translator resume examples, you’re in the right spot.
+If you’re looking for freelance translator resume examples, or want inspiration for your cover letter, you’re in the right spot.
 I know it helps to see what others include and how they structure their work.

 A strong freelance translator resume highlights language pairs, years of experience, and expertise in specific fields.
 For example, listing “7+ years translating legal and technical documents” stands out.